danamira/JBG040-Group13/README.md

 ### Using the model and predicting diseases
-Once training is done, a file containing the weights and biases will be generated in `dc1/model_weights`.
+Once the training is done, run main.py (placed in the root directory).
+You can place your input image in the `input/` directory.
-Grab the name of that file and specify it by editing `main.py` line 12.

-▶️ Run `main.py` from your root directory and you'll be able to generate predictions for images placed in `/input` directory.
+The script will ask you for the name of your input image.
+Pass the file name (including its extension) to the program.
+For instance `image.jpg`.

+Then you'll be asked to provide the name of the model weights file obtained from training the model.
+This file is place in `dc1/model_weights`.

+Pass the file name (including the extension but without directories etc.).
+For example: `model_04_06_15_02.txt`.

+By passing these parameters the model will the pass the image forward into the neural network and provide you with predictions for each class + a CAM image specifying the emphasis of model on different areas of the image.